 My Food Bag’s Bargain Box has kicked off a new campaign, via Saatchi & Saatchi and Robber’s Dog, featuring its young fans and the recipes they’ve learned to cook with.

-McDonald’s, DDB and Robber’s Dog have joined forces to launch a campaign calling on burger fans to join John Smith and make history by creating their perfect burger.
+McDonald’s, DDB and Robber’s Dog want burger fans to join John Smith and make history by creating their perfect burger.

 Real estate is, typically, all about the money.
 How much it costs, how much the prices have risen, how ridiculous those prices now are (in Auckland, at least).
 And there’s been plenty of money around for the real estate companies during a period of high growth.
 But Bayleys believes “that the true value is in the people and the relationships forged” and it’s trying to illustrate that with its new brand campaign.